 Eligible applicants include operators of existing water diversion, delivery, or existing storage facility projects and the CWCB.
-Entities that do not operate such facilities, such as certain municipalities, watershed groups, and others, are encouraged to contact CWCB staff to explore the opportunities for joint application with the CWCB.

 Local governments that do not participate in the National Flood Insurance Program will not be eligible for funding.

 Applications for mitigation grants from the Fish and Wildlife Resources Fund for existing projects will be accepted for the following types of projects: